ViggoSeerden/FHICT-S3-Portfolio/IndividualProject.md

 <img width="792" alt="github frontend" src="https://user-images.githubusercontent.com/100349697/203647973-12b4aa5d-4b2a-4f13-9ec2-b84d49cd229f.png">

 I chose to use GitHub due to my previous experience in using it during last semesters' group project, and due to it's popularity.

-### Branching

-At the time of writing this, every repository has two branches: main (or master), and develop.
+As for branching, at the time of writing this, every repository has two branches: main (or master), and develop.
 The develop branch is for developing new features.
 This is done so that, in the case that something goes wrong, I always have a stable version to go back to on the main.
 The main branch only gets pushed to once I'm sure any changes I made work as intended on the develop branch.
 Once something gets pushed to the main, the CI/CD gets activated.
 More on that below.

 ### CI/CD